GrantBirki/errbot/README.md

 Here is a high level overview of this project and the software/infrastruce that run this bot:

+Core:

 - This project uses [errbot](https://github.com/errbotio/errbot) which is a Python based chatop/chatbot framework
 - `errbot` and all of its components are built using Docker to create a deployable image
-- We use Terraform and GitHub actions to deploy the Docker image (from our CI/CD pipeline) to Azure
+- We use Terraform and GitHub actions to deploy the Docker image (from our CI/CD pipeline) to Azure AKS (Kubernetes)
-- The Docker image runs in a container in Azure and connects to Discord
+- The Docker image runs in a container in Azure AKS and connects to Discord
 - The bot then listens for commands and responds to them
 - For any commands that require some form of "state" we use AWS DynamoDB to store information since containers are ephemeral by design
-- We store any configuration or credentials as environment variables which get injected into the container in our CI/CD builds
+- We store any configuration as environment variables and secrets as k8s secrets which get injected into the container on boot

+Status Page:

+In addition to the core `errbot` container, we also deploy a **status page** to k8s which accepts HTTP requests that are interpreted as healthchecks from `errbot`.
+The project that is used is [uptime-kuma](https://github.com/louislam/uptime-kuma).
+The **status page** consists of two components: the "app" (kuma-uptime) and the NGINX reverse proxy.

+- The status page source code is built via Docker in CI/CD (`src/status_page`)
+- The NGINX reverse proxy source code is built via Docker in CI/CD (`src/nginx`)
+- The status page and NGINX images are deployed with Terraform and GitHub actions to our k8s cluster
+- `errbot` will make HTTP GET requests to the `src/status_page` app at a set interval which gets registered as a healthcheck if it is successful (configured via the `STATUS_PUSH_ENDPOINT` environment variable)
+- End users can view the status page which is accessible from the NGINX reverse proxy (kong ingress gateway is configured to forward requets to it)

 ---